rtCamp/blogger-to-wordpress/readme.txt

 = 2.2.9 =

-* Remove loading of unavailable script.
-* Compatible with WordPress 6.3.
+* Blogger to WordPress Redirection 2.2.9 with WordPress 6.3 compatibility and some minor fixes.

 = 2.2.8 =